Templates and Forms

 5) Headings, Abbreviations, Units, Equations

-• Tables: In the manuscript (editable), not images; keep within one page where possible; use explanatory footnotes.
+Tables: Editable in manuscript (not images); keep within one page; use explanatory footnotes.

-• Captions & legends: Provide all figure legends together in a dedicated “Figure Legends” section; keep captions 10–25 words.
+Captions: All figure legends in a dedicated "Figure Legends" section; captions 10–25 words.

-• Source lines: When applicable, add “Source(s): Author/Holder, Year” beneath the table/figure.
+Source lines: "Source(s): Author/Holder, Year" beneath table/figure where applicable.

-• Permissions & consent: Obtain written permissions for third-party material; remove patient identifiers; obtain written publication consent for recognisable individuals.
+Permissions: Written permissions for third-party material; remove patient identifiers; written consent for recognisable individuals.

-• Licence: All content published under CC BY 4.0; ensure you hold rights to license third-party material accordingly.
+Licence: All content under CC BY 4.0; ensure rights for any third-party material.

 8) References — Vancouver Style (Numeric)